The Fundamental Limits of Structure-Agnostic Functional Estimation: Discussion and Extensions

 In this work, we introduced a minimax framework for reasoning about two-stage structure-agnostic functional estimation methods.
 We developed consequences for estimating three canonical functionals -- the quadratic functional in the Gaussian sequence model, the quadratic functional in the non-parametric density model, and a mixed bias causal functional (the expected conditional covariance).

-By focusing on concrete examples, we have given results for particular estimators which are canonical plug-in and first-order estimators, but have avoided giving precise general definitions for these classes of estimators.
+By focusing on concrete examples, we have given results for particular estimators which are canonical plugin and first-order estimators, but have avoided giving precise general definitions for these classes of estimators.
 This is by design, as we noted in Footnote~\ref{footone} the distinctions between these classes of estimators can be blurry.
 For instance, the work of \citet{newey2018cross} and \citet{gine2008simple} show that certain carefully undersmoothed plugin-type estimators can perform similarly to higher-order estimators, and inherit both their strengths and weaknesses.

 There are several possible extensions of our results.
+From a technical standpoint, for the quadratic density integral functional and the expected conditional covariance, our upper and lower bounds do not match in their dependence on the constants defining the model classes.
+Tightening these discrepancies could be interesting and might also suggest alternative formulations of the structure-agnostic minimax rate which build on pilot estimators which are accurate in other metrics than the ones we have used in this paper.
 Minimax theory is well-understood for more general smooth functionals in both the density model and in the Gaussian sequence model, and this theory mirrors closely results for the quadratic functionals in these models.
 We expect our main results will continue to hold for more general smooth functionals.
 For causal functionals, beyond the expected conditional covariance, minimax lower bounds are known only in a few problems \cite{robins2009semiparametric} and we expect our results will extend to cover these functionals as well.
 A more ambitious extension would aim to cover larger classes of functionals for which first-order estimators are well-understood to have desirable properties~\cite{rotnitzky2019characterization,chernozhukov2022automatic}.
 However, the likelihood structure in each of these statistical models is quite different, which poses some challenges to developing a unified theory of lower bounds.
 Minimax rates, over appropriate smoothness classes, have also been studied for certain local integral functionals which arise in causal inference and in non-parametric regression~\cite{shen2020optimal,wang2008effect,cai2009variance,kennedy2022minimax}, and it would be also be interesting to understand the fundamental limits of structure-agnostic estimation in these problems.